raspiblitz/raspiblitz/FAQ.md

 But you can try to backup at your own risk.
 All your Lightning Node data is within the `/mnt/hdd/lnd` directory.
 Just run a backup of that data when the lnd service is stopped.

+## What is this mnemonic seed word list?

+With the 24 word list given you by LND on wallet creation you can recover your private key.
+You should write it down and store it at a save place.

+For more background on mnemonic seeds see this video: https://www.youtube.com/watch?v=wWCIQFNf_8g

+# How does PASSWORD D effects this seed?

+On wallet creation you get asked if you want to protect your word seed list with an additional password.
+If you choose so, RaspiBlitz recommends you to use your PASSWORD D at this point.

+To use a an additional password for your seed words is optional.
+If you choose so, you will need the password to recover your private key from your your seed words later on.
+Without this password your private key cannot be recovered from your seed words.
+So the password adds an additional layer of security, if someone finds your written down word list.

 ## How do I change the Name/Alias of my lightning node

 Use the "Change Name/Alias of Node" option in main menu.
 The RaspiBlitz will make a reboot after this.